julyvee/julyvee.github.io/_posts/2024-02-16-making-uis-more-robust-with-data-mapping.markdown

 [<img src="../images/posts/2024-02-16-data-mapping/data_collector.png" height="350" alt="Data mapping inside the data collector"/>](../images/posts/2024-02-16-data-mapping/data_collector.png)

 Another advantage is that now you have complete control over your data schema in only one location: your mapping file.
 If an external system changes its schema you need to only change the mapping file to take the source data from a different place, but you can keep the output schema intact, and the change doesn't have to be propagated throughout your application.

-Let's look at an example.
+## The Implementation

+The idea of data mapping can be implemented in many different ways, depending on which programming language your application is using and what format the data arrives in.
+For this example implementation, let's assume that the application is written in python and the data arrives in JSON format.

 Consider this example source data: